This page will give you an overview of Monte Carlo Simulations (MCS) and how they are applied in Lighthouse.

 Now that we’ve covered the basics, let’s look at how Lighthouse is forecasting.
 We’ll use an example to explain the interesting parts.
 We’ll use some scenarios to explain how Lighthouse is running the forecast, starting from the most simple example to more complicated ones.

-We’ll look into how Lighthouse is running When forecasts for projects.
+We’ll look into how Lighthouse is running When forecasts for portfolios.
 The How Many and When on Team level are the basic operations that are also covered in the above mentioned blog post.

 Forecasts will always be made for specific Teams.
 The forecast will calculate When a certain number of Work Items will be done.
-Those Work Items are automatically fetched based on the Team Backlog (see Team Work Item Query) and that belong to a specific Feature of a Project (based on the Project Work Item Query).
+Those Work Items are automatically fetched based on the Team Backlog (see Team Work Item Query) and that belong to a specific Feature of a Portfolio (based on the Portfolio Work Item Query).

 %%{init: {'theme': 'neutral'}}%%